kauffman77/shellslayer/setup-files/level_02_editing/README.md

 Hark, paladin, and observe: there is a Spirit nearby that loathes the Daemon and knows one of its names.
 Know, though, that this spirit is conceited and will not reveal the demon's name without a proper supplication.
-I have as seen below, but have failed to satisfy this flippant spirit.
-Those that commune well with it always seem to do the
+I have tried mightily to win favor with this flippant spirit but have failed.
+Those that commune well with it always seem to do the following:
-following:

 - Use capitalization at the beginning of sentences
 - Never dawdle with ellipses (...) and rather use commas